 In contrast to surgery, optometric vision therapy trains the brain and eye to work together to achieve long-lasting results.
 By developing this eye-brain connectivity, the long term goal is for eyes to work in unison and ultimately achieve 3D vision.

-If you or your child have been diagnosed with strabismus, call Five Points Vision Therapy Center to schedule an eye exam with Dr. Meg Brya and start your journey to healthy vision.
+If you or your child have been diagnosed with strabismus, call Five Points Eye Care to schedule an eye exam with Dr. Meg Brya and start your journey to healthy vision.

-Five Points Vision Therapy Center provides vision therapy and other services to patients from Athens, Augusta, Lawrenceville, Gainesville, and throughout Georgia.
+Five Points Eye Care provides vision therapy and other services to patients from Athens, Augusta, Lawrenceville, Gainesville, and throughout Georgia.